ilazaric/ALL/README.md

   ```
   then the custom preprocessor could figure out the deps

-all artifacts should probably end up in build/
+- [ ] all artifacts should probably end up in build/\
-unfortunately
+  unfortunately\
-kinda like having files in cwd
+  kinda like having files in cwd\

-^ currently only artifacts are executables, and they are placed alongside .cpp
+  currently only artifacts are executables, and they are placed alongside .cpp\
+  addendum, a lot of touched-up headers are fabricated in build/

+## Thinking out loud

-so i want .ivl files
+so i want .ivl files\
-if root/.ivl and root/subdir/.ivl , it should load them in that order
+if root/.ivl and root/subdir/.ivl , it should load them in that order\
-what would they contain?
+what would they contain?\
-currently they are shell files
+currently they are shell files\
-i dont really want to go into dsl
+i dont really want to go into dsl\
-python seems like an okay choice
+python seems like an okay choice\
-but i dont like python
+but i dont like python\
-so why dont i stick with shell?
+so why dont i stick with shell?\
-wait
+wait\
-i want this to work relative to target, not cwd
+i want this to work relative to target, not cwd\
 whoops

 ^ `ivl build` goes to a python script